LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

   - desc and link to doc

-## Spark Filter pushdown to Parquet improved with column indexes and bloom filters
+## Spark Filter pushdown to Parquet improved with column indexes

 When scanning Parquet files with Spark using a filter (e.g. a "where" condition in Spark SQL) Spark will try to optimize the physical by pushing down the filter